 Friends of Sears Island Environmental Education

 FOSI has an ongoing program and assistance available for learning on Sears Island, including a citizen science program that students can participate in.
+Recently, they offered an after school program Science Squad to all area children ages 8-12.
+Programs will also be offered in 2019.
 If interested contact Ashley at outreach

 GreenWays Eco Center (17 Main St. in Belfast)

 The center has many books available in their reading room that teachers can use to research topics, and they can assist you in finding information.
-The center also has books with lesson plans and ideas.
+The center also has books with lesson plans and ideas, and teachers on staff.

 Online Resources for Teachers